code-423n4/2022-10-holograph-findings/data/Mathieu-G.md

 # Avoid Redundant Variable Casting

-In the `PA1D.sol` contract we can see this pattern in the following functions: `_payoutToken` and `_payoutTokens` where the function's argument is an `address` that is manually re-casted to a `ERC20` in the function whereas it can only be directly casted as `ERC20` in the argument definition.
+In the `PA1D.sol` contract we can see this pattern in the following functions: `_payoutToken` and `_payoutTokens` where the function's argument is an `address` that is manually re-casted to a `ERC20` in the function whereas it can be directly casted as `ERC20` in the argument definition.

 The recommendation is to remove this re-casting to save some gas, plus we are removing a useless variable by applying this.